-“The smell of fresh baked bread, a simple walk to the mailbox and laundry drying in the sun are just a few things that keep me grounded to a simpler way of life.”
+“The smell of freshly baked bread, a simple walk to the mailbox and laundry drying in the sun are just a few things that keep me grounded to a simpler way of life.”

-If you’re just embarking on a simpler lifestyle I invite you to take a walk through a typical day in my world.
+If you’re just embarking on a simpler way of life I invite you to take a walk through a typical day in my world.

 Before I take you for a walk, let me say that life around our homestead is not always sunshine and roses.
-Money is often tight, animals die in your arms, the kitchen floor will be sticky, the dryer might be running on a rainy day, and I may occasionally convince my hubby to pick up supper on his way home from work.
+Money is often tight, animals die, the kitchen floor needs mopping, the dryer might be running on a rainy day, and I may occasionally convince my hubby to pick up supper on his way home from work.
 Are we perfect?
 Absolutely not!
 But, for the most part, we strive to live as simply as we possibly can by relying on God and our own two hands.

 Come on in…I invite you to follow me along on a typical day in my world.